If you’re looking at buying a home, you’ll want to determine how much house you can afford before you go shopping around.

 This enables you to look for a home at or below that price level with confidence.

-Having pre-approval will also encourage sellers to take you seriously as a buyer.
+This is an important step in the mortgage loan process, as having pre-approval will also encourage sellers to take you seriously as a buyer.

 Talking to lenders will give you a feel for the types of home loans you may be able to qualify for.